 Of course these tips may not work for your baby, as know that all babies are different.

 For the first couple of months of my first baby’s life, she had an aversion to sleep – day and night.
-Now of course, most newborn babies share this but we were very very sleep deprived and during one of my many hours awake, pacing the room with her in the sling, I did a lot of reading on the subject of baby sleep.
+Now of course, most newborn babies share this.
+We were very very sleep deprived.
+During one of my many hours awake, I did a lot of reading on the subject of baby sleep.

-The common theme seemed to be trying to create a sleep environment for the baby that was as comforting and similar to the womb as possible and these are a few things we adopted to make this happen:
+The common theme seemed to be trying to create a good sleep environment for the baby.
+It had to be as comforting and similar to the womb as possible.
+These are a few things we adopted to make this happen:

-I also used the white noise when we went for walks at naptime so I was consistent that white noise = sleep time.
+I also used the white noise when we went for walks at naptime.
+Consistently, white noise meant sleep time.
 I alternated between traditional white noise and a chugging train sound.
 You can imagine the weird looks I got from little old ladies in the street when I pushed my iCandy pram past them and it sounded like a train had blasted by!
 It all added to the fun though.

 It even worked to turn the white noise on occasionally when she was upset and crying – it seemed to really help calm her down – e.g. in the car.

-3. Double swaddling – this is wrapping up the baby veeeeery snuggly (think Burrito Baby) – there are excellent videos on You Tube to show you how.
+This is wrapping up the baby veeeeery snuggly (think Burrito Baby).
+There are excellent videos on You Tube to show you how.
 We used a large muslin cloth for the first swaddle and then a SwaddleMe over the top – these are AWESOME and I really recommend them.
-They keep the baby really snug around their arms and top half but leave their hips and legs free to kick around.
-Swaddling is only done until babies can roll over though as far as I know – I think it’s because if they’re swaddled up they won’t be able to roll back and you don’t want them to roll on their front and get stuck.
+They keep the baby really snug around their arms and top.
+Their hips and legs are free to kick around.
+Swaddling is only done until babies can roll over though as far as I know.
+I think it’s because if they’re swaddled up they won’t be able to roll back.
+You don’t want them to roll on their front and get stuck.

-4. Comforting smells – a friend recommended that because my baby was used to being on me most of the day, she probably found my ‘smell’ comforting and at night in her cot she might have missed this – even though for the first 4 months the cot was next to my bed.
-So at night time I would often lie her on a top I’d worn so she could smell me :) During the time I was breastfeeding I rarely worse perfume and would recommend that you don’t lie your baby next to anything very strong smelling – it’s your natural scent they like.
+A friend recommended this because my baby was used to being on me most of the day, she probably found my ‘smell’ comforting.
+At night in her cot she might have missed this – even though for the first 4 months the cot was next to my bed.
+So at night time I would often lie her on a top I’d worn so she could smell me.
+During the time I was breastfeeding I rarely worse perfume.
+I would recommend that you don’t lie your baby next to anything very strong smelling.
+It’s your natural scent they like.

 If you’re also having issues with getting your baby to sleep, you might like to try the above.